Teen Car Insurance Policy: Key Factors to Consider

 Add teen to existing family policy

-• Often qualifies for multi-car and family discounts.
+• Often qualifies for multi-car and household discounts.

 • Simplifies billing and policy management.

-• Allows you to share higher liability limits across drivers.
+• Allows you to keep stronger liability limits across drivers.

-• Teen’s accidents or tickets can raise the entire household’s premium.
+• A teen’s ticket or accident can raise the entire household’s premium.

-• You may need to adjust coverage on all vehicles.
+• You may need to adjust coverage strategy across vehicles.

 Separate policy in teen’s name

-• Can help your teen build an independent insurance history.
+• Can help your teen start building independent insurance history.

-• Often more expensive than adding to a family policy.
+• Often more expensive for a newly licensed driver.

 Assessing Your Car’s Safety Features

-Ask your insurer how the following safety features may affect premiums:
+Ask your insurer how these safety features impact premiums:

 • Automatic emergency braking (AEB).